felixlopz/hubrise-test-task/content/apps/smood/en/overview.md

 ## Description

-Smood is a food delivery platform present in more than 25 cities in Switzerland.
-Smood only performs delivery with car drivers.
+Smood is a food delivery platform operational in more than 25 cities in Switzerland.
+Smood offers a wide range of restaurants, and delivers orders exclusively by car.

-By partnering with Smood, restaurants can increase the number of customers and orders.
+By partnering with Smood, restaurants can expand their customer base and increase their revenue.
+Smood manages all marketing and delivery operations, enabling restaurants to focus on food preparation.
-Smood takes care of all the marketing aspects, as well as receiving and delivering orders.
-Restaurants, on the other hand, can focus on preparing the food.

-Smood offers also a white-label delivery service called Dismatch, which is also [integrated with HubRise](/apps/smood-dismatch).
+Smood also offers a white-label delivery service called Dismatch, which is [integrated with HubRise](/apps/smood-dismatch).
 This service allows restaurants to externalise their deliveries.

 ## Integration Features